Certificate of Higher Education in Optical Coherence Tomography Capture

 You will study your chosen award as a distance learning course whilst in full or part time employment as a healthcare professional.
 You will be working within a health institution or for a private provider undertaking optical coherence tomography capture.
 The course is distance learning, this will require students to access and work through study materials online, and then to continue the application of learning in clinical practice.

-- Provide evidence of a pass at least grade C in Maths and English at GCSE, or its equivalent and a minimum achievement at NVQ-level or equivalent (e.g. Adult Numeracy and Literacy level 2)
+- The MINIMUM entry requirement is evidence of a pass at least grade C in Maths and English at GCSE, or its equivalent.
+If you have evidence of higher qualifications, these should be provided.

 - Be employed in a clinical context and currently performing OCT capture